waldronlab/curatedMetagenomicDataHighLoad/README.md

     - outputs: three MetaPhlAn output files (bugs list, marker presence, marker abundance)

 5. Add HUMAnN3 + StrainPhlAn to the above container

+For HUMAnN2, see https://bioconda.github.io/recipes/humann2/README.html (HUMAnN3 recipe should be coming soon, can use HUMAnN2 in the meanwhile).

 6. Make a nextflow command for running HUMAnN3:
     - inputs: will be the MetaPhlAn output files